BenjaminJo3/Mesosfer-iOS/Sample-Swift/01-starter-project/README.md

 ## Setup
 1. Register first to [Mesosfer Cloud][cloud]
 2. Create an application to get `applicationId` and `clientKey`
-3. Add this line below to your `Application` class to initialize Mesosfer SDK
+3. Add this line below to your `AppDelegate` class within `application:didFinishLaunchingWithOptions:` method to initialize Mesosfer SDK

 ```swift
 Mesosfer.initialize(withApplicationId: "YOUR-APPLICATION-ID",